 Always plan and pre-book

 It’s great to wander around Amsterdam and enjoy whatever is in front of you.
 But if you have the luxury of pre-booking tickets for museums and attractions, the biggest benefit is showing up when it suits you and avoiding the lines at the ticket booths (just be careful to follow the signs to the correct door).
-The I amsterdam City Card offers free entrance to many major museums and also enables you to reserve a timeslot for some of the most popular including the Van Gogh Museum and the Hermitage Amsterdam.
+The I amsterdam City Card offers free entrance to many major museums.

 Venture in the greater Amsterdam Area

 Experience Amsterdam and its surrounds like a local when you follow our favourite day trips during Spring and Summer.
 You’ll walk or cycle along cobblestone streets, nibble savoury snacks and soak up the art and culture that’s made Amsterdam's area famous.
 Explore the entire region with the convenient Amsterdam & Region Travel Ticket that offers unlimited transport by bus, tram, train, and metro beyond the city limits of Amsterdam.

 Keep in mind that many museums in Amsterdam don't just stick to the nine-to-five routine!
 The Van Gogh Museum is open every Friday evening until 21:00.
 Why not book your timeslot around 17:00 on a Friday?
 The museum is quieter as crowds disperse for dinner, allowing more personal and precious moments to enjoy the artworks.